M3fansKingdom2/ChatPop/README.md

-# ChatPop
+# GhastChat
-A plugin that sends a pop sound when a player talks
+A Scary Sound Plugin When Player Talks